A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 • Contributes and amplifies addictions such as drinking, gambling and other compulsive behaviors

-In fact, the healthy expression of all negative emotions – sadness, fear, disgust, envy and shame – is critical to maintaining a strong sense of authenticity, leading to life of integrity and meaning.
+In fact, the healthy expression of all negative emotions – sadness, fear, disgust, envy, and shame – is critical to maintaining a strong sense of authenticity, leading to life of integrity and meaning.

 Marriage Therapy in NYC